The Salvation Army of Venice has new leaders

 In their spare time, he enjoys basketball and she enjoys reading.

-The Salvation Army of Venice is at 1051 Albee Farm Road, Venice.
-It is open from 8 a.m. to noon and from 1 to 3 p.m. weekdays.
+The Salvation Army of Venice is at 1051 Albee Farm Road, in Venice.
+It is open from 8 a.m.-noon and from 1-3 p.m. weekdays.
 It offers a variety of programs for all ages, such as after-school programs and senior programs, plus church services on Sunday morning.

 There is a food pantry and other social services to serve the needs of anyone in the community.